andresoviedo/google-drive-ftp-adapter/README.md

 This is the name associated to the cache and Google credentials, so the next time you run the application you don't have to re-login or resynchronize all of the application cache.
 This is also the name of the subfolder under "/data" where information is going to be stored.
 Default value is "default".

+**server**

+Binding address to listen for incoming connections.
+Empty to bind all addresses.

 **port**